YG-PYTHON/Extra-Credit/README.md

 colors.csv: a data set that conatins RGB values with their corresponding names sam.png : the sample image

-The datasource is the color dataset and if we were to use a diffrent image we would only need to change the image name. if the image is not in the same folder as the othesrs we need to write the full path of the image when running the code
+The datasource is the color dataset and if we were to use a diffrent image we would only need to change the image name and format. if the image is not in the same folder as the others we need to write the full path of the image when running the code

 citation